ibm-cloud-docs/activity-tracker/views.md

 6. Click **Save View**

 ## Step 4.
-Customize data displayed through the view
+Customize data that is displayed through a view
 {: #views_step4}

 There are different options to customize how you see data in a view.